Hiking the Scottish Highlands:

 The mountainous area towards the south of Skye is known as the Cuillin range.
 Here you can find the famed Fairy Pools, as well as Skye's more strenuous hikes to magnificent summit views from peaks like Bla Bheinn, Sgurr na Stri, and Sgurr Alasdair.

-Below you can find detailed reports of the hikes we did, as well as a post on the drive from Glasgow to Portree on Isle of Skye.
+Below you can find detailed reports of the hikes we did, as well as an overview of the drive from Glasgow to Portree on Isle of Skye.
 Read more below!

 Weather